 Texas Tech University is committed to providing students, faculty, staff and visitors a safe and drugfree campus.
 As part of its commitment, Texas Tech annually notifies its students and employees about the components of the Texas Tech Drug and Alcohol Abuse Prevention Program (DAAPP).
-This document includes information about the standards of conduct, sanctions for violations of university policy, legal ramifications of drug and alcohol abuse, the health risks of alcohol and illicit drug use, and a summary of University prevention and education efforts.
+This document includes information about the standards of conduct, sanctions for violations of university policy, legal ramifications of drug and alcohol abuse, the health risks of alcohol and illicit drug use, and a summary of university prevention and education efforts.

-The Risk Intervention & Safety Education (RISE) office is responsible for implementation and oversight of the Drug and Alcohol Abuse Prevention Program, which can be found here at TTU.
-Texas Tech University has developed programs to prevent the illicit use of drugs and the abuse of alcohol by students and employees.
+The Institutional Compliance office is responsible for implementation and oversight of the Drug and Alcohol Abuse Prevention Program, which can be found here.
+Texas Tech has developed programs to prevent the illicit use of drugs and the abuse of alcohol by students and employees.
 These programs provide services related to substance use and abuse including dissemination of informational materials, educational programs, counseling services, referrals, and college disciplinary actions.
-TTU provides an annual notice of the DAAPP to current students and employees no later than the 20th day of the fall semester.
+Texas Tech provides an annual notice of the DAAPP to current students and employees each fall semester.